KLB7/IntraMine/README.md

 Autolinking also links up web links, and internal class and function names and (quoted) heading mentions.
 There's a minimum of "computer friendly" baggage, so for example you don't have to put quotes around a web link, unless you want the link to stand out more in the original text.

-A local or NAS file must be in an location that's been indexed for searching in order for autolinking to work.
+A local or NAS file must be in a location that's been indexed for searching in order for autolinking to work.
 But if a folder has interesting files in it, you should probably index it.
 You'll discover how to index folders as you go through the installation.

+As of March 2022, IntraMine's built-in Editor also displays autolinks for file or web mentions.

 ### Image hovers
 While using IntraMine's Viewer, pause your mouse over an image name and the image pops up.
 This works in source and text files, no extra typing required, so you can painlessly use screenshots and whiteboard grabs, or UML diagrams for example.
 You're invited to experiment.
 There are some examples in IntraMine's [documentation](https://htmlpreview.github.io/?https://github.com/KLB7/IntraMine/blob/master/Documentation/contents.html).